What is B2B Inbound Marketing and how can it help you get more leads?

 13. Share native social media content

-If your social feed is just a stream of outbound links, chances are the algorithm and your audience, is ignoring it.
+If your social feed is mostly just links pointing elsewhere, chances are both the platform’s algorithm and your audience aren’t paying much attention.

-Native content, built specifically for the platform, consistently performs better.
+Native content, content created specifically for each social media platform, consistently performs better.
 Whether it’s a LinkedIn carousel, Twitter thread, or a bite-sized tip, these formats keep people engaged without leaving the platform.

 A proven content structure: